Ching Cheong

-Ching Cheong (程翔; born 22 December 1949) is a Chinese senior journalist with The Straits Times.
+Ching Cheong (程翔; born 22 December 1949) is a Hong Kong journalist with The Straits Times.
 He is best known for having been interned by the People's Republic of China on allegations of spying for Taiwan.
 He was detained in April 2005 and spent over 1,000 days in prison; his sentencing in August 2006 was for five years' imprisonment, scheduled to end in August 2011, but he was released just before Chinese New Year in February 2008.

 Biography

-Cheong was born in Guangzhou, China, on 3 December 1949.
+Ching was born in Guangzhou, China, on 3 December 1949.
 Educated at St. Paul's College, Hong Kong, he graduated from the University of Hong Kong with a bachelor's degree in economics in 1973.

 In 1974, he joined the Hong Konger pro-CCP newspaper Wen Wei Po (文匯報), of which he eventually became vice-editorial manager.
-However, following the Tiananmen Square massacre of 4 June 1989, Cheong and around 40 other journalists resigned from the newspaper in protest.
+However, following the Tiananmen Square massacre of 4 June 1989, Ching and around 40 other journalists resigned from the newspaper in protest.
 Subsequently, he and Li Zhisong, along with a few other journalists, founded Commentary, a political magazine focused on the CCP.

 In 1996, he joined the staff of the Singapore-based The Straits Times.
 Initially, he was assigned to the Taiwan desk, where his articles clearly voiced a pro-unification stance.
 These articles are collected in his book Will Taiwan Break Away: The Rise of Taiwanese Nationalism.
 Cheong was later named as the journal's China correspondent.

-In a 2021 article for the American non-profit think tank MEMRI, Cheong reflected on the 2019–2020 Hong Kong protests, describing China as plotting to destroy Hong Kong by "keeping Hong Kong, but not Hong Kong people" in light of the 2019 Hong Kong extradition bill.
+In a 2021 article for the American non-profit think tank MEMRI, Ching reflected on the 2019–2020 Hong Kong protests, describing China as plotting to destroy Hong Kong by "keeping Hong Kong, but not Hong Kong people" in light of the 2019 Hong Kong extradition bill.

 Espionage charges

 Entry into mainland China

 In the spring of 2005, he entered mainland China on a Home Return Permit, while researching former Communist Party leader, Zhao Ziyang.
 On 22 April 2005, he was charged with spying on behalf of a foreign intelligence agency and was arrested in Guangzhou.

 The Chinese Foreign Ministry later reported that he had confessed to these accusations.
 Formal charges were drawn up on 5 August.
 He was charged with passing state secrets to the Republic of China (Taiwan) over a period of five years.
 In particular, he was accused of using money provided by Taiwan to purchase political and military information.
 He is the first Hong Kong journalist to be charged with spying since the transfer of sovereignty over Hong Kong to the PRC in 1997.
-Cheong's wife Mary Lau said that the charges were 'ludicrous'.
-She also added that Cheong had apparently fallen victim to entrapment by an intermediary as he was trying to obtain recordings of secret interviews with the former Prime Minister.
+Ching's wife Mary Lau said that the charges were 'ludicrous'.
+She also added that Ching had apparently fallen victim to entrapment by an intermediary as he was trying to obtain recordings of secret interviews with the former Prime Minister.